oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

     </jdbc-data-source-params>
    ```

-After making these changes to your environment,  build the app:
+After making these changes to your environment,  build the application:

 ```shell
 mvn clean package -Dmaven.test.skip
 ```

-You can then deploy the ```weblogic-cafe.war``` file to the WebLogic Server 15.1.1 instance that you started in step 1 of the quick deployment option.
+Then, you can deploy the ```weblogic-cafe.war``` file to the WebLogic Server 15.1.1 instance that you started in step 1 of the quick-deployment option.